flowchart TB

 | Others | Tailors, tutors, skilled trades | ~60+ million |

 Each of these workers shares a common structural reality: their work is fragmented across multiple customers, households, and platforms.
-And that fragmentation is precisely why traditional employer-linked benefits don’t work for them.
+That fragmentation is precisely why traditional employer-linked benefits do not work for them.

 8.3 The Fundamental Problem: Fragmented Work, Absent Benefits

-Benefits tied to a single employer don’t work when workers serve multiple employers.
-Benefits must become portable — traveling with the worker, not tied to any single engagement.
+Benefits tied to a single employer cannot work when workers serve many employers.
+Benefits must become portable – traveling with the worker – and composable – assembled from many small contributions.
+(We introduced these principles in the previous chapter; here we see them applied to the population that needs them most.)

 This is exactly what the Aarokya HSA enables.